Sotonye0808/task-tracker-2/README.md

 ## [Task Tracker](https://task-tracker-2.vercel.app)

 This is a simple task tracker app built using React.
-It allows users to track their tasks by adding, deleting, and marking tasks as complete.
+It allows users to track their tasks by adding and deleting them while also tracking their usage statistics.
+Guest visitors however, cannot enjoy these privileges.

 ## Features
 - Add new tasks: Users can add tasks by entering a task name and optionally specifying a day and time.